-Alexei Makarkin is deputy general director of the Center for Political Technologies.
+Alexei Makarkin is deputy director general of the Center of Political Technologies.

 The opinions expressed in this article are those of the author and may not necessarily represent those of RIA Novosti.